sandlerben/wikiracer/README.md

 # Some strategies attempted

-### No pipeline: getLinks workers can write directly to the getLinks channel, checkLinks workers can write directly to the checkLinks channel

-In my final implementation, pages pass through a two-stage pipeline: first they are handled by `checkLinks` and then they are handled by `getLinks`.

-I tried making the stages less rigid by allowing getLinks workers to immediately pass pages to other getLinks workers (instead of having to pass them to checkLinks workers).
-This approach noticeably decreased the performance of wikiracer because pages which actually linked to the end page were traversed further and further unnecessarily.
+### checkLinks and getLinks workers

+The original version of wikiracer worked quite differently and it is fully described [here](https://github.com/sandlerben/wikiracer/blob/v1/README.md#race).

+At a high level, the old implementation worked as follows.
+Pages passed through a two-stage pipeline:

+- A page was added to the checkLinks channel.
+A checkLinks worker checked if the page connected to the end page using the `pltitles` parameter of the MediaWiki API.
+If it did, wikiracer returned.
+If it did not, the page was added to the getLinks channel.
+- A getLinks worker took the page and added all the "neighbor" pages linked from the page to the checkLinks channel.

+While this approach worked for most cases, it performed poorly when few pages linked to the end page.
+For example, with an end page like "Segment", which is a disambiguation page linked to by maybe about a dozen other pages, wikiracer would not find an answer.

+In contrast, the new approach which also traverses backwards from the end page can "escape" end pages with low in-degree.
+The new approach finds pages that are much more likely to be found while traversing from the start page.

 ### Different number of worker goroutines and how to return immediately when a path is found

-As mentioned above, the number of `checkLinks`/`getLinks` worker goroutine can be customized.
+As mentioned above, the number of `forwardLinks`/`backwardLinks` worker goroutine can be customized.
 However, I wanted to find the best default for most races.

 First, some background.
-All workers check to see if a channel called `done` is closed before getting work from the `getLinks` or `checkLinks` channels.
+All workers check to see if a channel called `done` is closed before getting work from the `forwardLinks` or `backwardLinks` channels.
 A closing of `done` is the signal that all the workers should stop working and exit.

 In the original implementation, the main request goroutine waited for **all** worker goroutines to exit using a [`sync.WaitGroup`](https://golang.org/pkg/sync/#WaitGroup).
 When the end page was found, the following happened:

-1. A `checkLinks` worker found the end page.
+1. A worker found a `meetingPoint`.
 Success!
 2. The worker closed `done` to signal that all the other workers could stop.
 3. [Eventually, maybe after a second or more] All the workers reached the code which checks if `done` is closed and then exited.
 4. After all workers exited, the main goroutine was unblocked and returned the path.

 A key problem with this approach was that **the time taken by step 3 grew with the number of concurrent workers**.

-I started with two `checkLinks` workers and two `getLinks` workers.
+I started with two of one worker type and two of the other worker type.
 While increasing the number of concurrent workers led to the end page being found faster, these gains were eaten up by **a longer step 3**.

 I solved this problem by having the main goroutine wait for the `done` channel to be closed instead of using a `sync.WaitGroup`.
 In effect, this unblocks the main goroutine even before all the worker goroutines exit.
 This approach, coupled with increasing the number of concurrent workers significantly increased the response time (doubling/tripling it in some cases!).